-4.3.2.
+4.3.3.
 Organic Light Emitting Diodes

-In consultation with the NGLIA Technical Committee for general illumination, DOE developed price and performance projections for white light OLED devices operating at a CCT of approximately 3000-6000°K and a CRI of 80 or higher.
+In consultation with the NGLIA Technical Committee for general illumination, DOE developed price and performance projections for white light OLED devices operating in a CCT range from 2700-4100°K and a CRI of 80 or higher.
 Two projection estimates were prepared, one for laboratory prototype OLEDs, and one for (future) commercially available OLEDs.
+Because it is difficult to obtain a highly efficient blue OLED emitter, similar projections for cooler CCT values will have lower efficiencies than their warmer CCT counterparts shown below.
+This is unlike LEDs where cooler CCT values are more efficient than their warmer CCT counterparts.
+Efficacy projections for OLEDs with a CRI of 90 or higher will also be slightly lower than projections shown.

 Figure 4-9 (plotted on a logarithmic scale) shows the efficacy for laboratory prototypes growing exponentially to exceed 150 lm/W by 2014.
-Similar to LED device projection, the efficacy projection for commercial products does not begin until 2008, the target date for the first niche OLED products, and lags approximately three years behind the laboratory products.
-Efficacy reaches approximately 100 lm/W by 2015.
+Unlike the LED device projection which is based off a product that has had time to mature, the efficacy projection for commercial products does not begin until 2008 (the target date for the first niche OLED products) and lags approximately three years behind the laboratory products.
+Efficacy for commercial products is projected to reach approximately 100 lm/W by 2015.

-These projections assume the CRI and CCT mentioned above and a luminance of 1,000 $cd/m^2$ .
-This projection applies to a white-light OLED device "near" the blackbody curve ( $\Delta c{xy}$ <.01), which may be a necessary criteria for the marketability of the products for many general illumination applications.
-A number of actual reported results are plotted on the curve as well, although these specific examples may not meet all of the specified criteria.
+These projections assume the CRI and CCT mentioned above and a luminance of 1,000 cd/m^2 .
+These projections apply to a white-light OLED device "near" the blackbody curve ($\Delta c{xy} < .01$), which may be a necessary criterion to market the products for various general illumination applications.
+A number of actual reported results are plotted next to the performance projections, although these specific examples may not meet all of the specified criteria.